-The sociology department offers a concentration in criminology.
-The criminology concentration includes all the required courses for the general sociology degree as well as four additional required courses.
+The Sociology Department offers a concentration in Criminology.
+The Criminology concentration includes all the required courses for the general Sociology degree as well as four additional required courses.
 Criminology students' specific work in SOC 350 and SOC 480 will center on analysis of criminality or social control.
 Students will exit the program with:

-- The benefits of a general sociology background; - An ability to analyze societal responses to crime and criminal behavior and methods of social control; - An understanding of the consequences of crime, laws, and criminal behavior; and - An understanding of the origins of crime, laws, and social control.
+- ddents will exit the program with: - The benefits of a general sociology background; - An ability to analyze societal responses to crime and criminal behavior and methods of social control; - An understanding of the consequences of crime, laws and criminal behavior; and - An understanding of the origins of crime, laws and social control.